AymericAstaing/arpspoof_epitech/README.md

     - NO libraries are allowed, only the standard C library!
     - The socket that sends arbitrary ARP packets should be called with SOCK_RAW as second parameter (and not SOCK_DGRAM).

-to launch:
+to build:

-    - make / make re
+    make / make re

 BASIC USAGE (execute very carefully):